garfix/nligems/doc/internals.md

 - Yes/no questions
 - Which / what / who questions
 - How many questions
-- When questions
+- When / where questions
-- How questions
+- Meta questions (Can chairs ..., Do chairs ...)
-- Why questions
+- Why / How questions

 The type of sentence often corresponds with the act that the user wishes to perform.
 Often, but not always.
 "Do you know what time it is?" means "Tell me the time! (please)"